Abdellatif Aboukoura

-Abdellatif "Bouchy" Aboukoura (Arabic: عبداللطيف ابو قورة; born October 16, 2004) is an American professional soccer player who plays for Loudoun United FC in the USL Championship.
-Born in the United States, he has trained with youth teams for both the United States and Egypt.
+Abdellatif Aboukoura (Arabic: عبداللطيف ابو قورة; born October 16, 2004) is an American professional soccer player who plays for Loudoun United FC in the USL Championship.

-Career
+Club career

 On May 16, 2021, Aboukoura made his professional debut at age 16 for Loudoun United.

-On April 16, 2022, Aboukoura scored his first professional goal for Loudoun United, in a 1–4 away loss to Oakland Roots.
+On April 16, 2022, Aboukoura scored his first professional goal for Loudoun United, in a 4–1 away loss to Oakland Roots.
 Aboukoura scored subsequent goals for United in matches against Phoenix Rising and New York Red Bulls II.

+In August 2024, Aboukoura signed a two and a half year contract with an option for 2027 with Loudoun United.

-International
+International career

 Aboukoura is eligible to represent both the United States and Egypt at international level.
 Born in Fairfax, Virginia, to Egyptian parents, Aboukoura was called into a United States under-17 training camp in 2021, but didn't join due to injury.
 In March 2022, Aboukoura trained with the Egyptian under-20 national team, ahead of their friendly against Slovenia.
 Aboukoura was again selected for the Egyptian U-20 squad in July 2022, joining the team for the 2022 Arab Cup U-20.